DSACMS/npd/CONTRIBUTING.md

 ### Testing Conventions

 It is an expectation of this project that each feature will have new automated tests prior to opening a pull request and that all the tests in the repo are passing.

-We do not expect 100% test coverage but we will be unlikely to accept PRs which reduce test coverage or new features which do not include automated testing.
+We do not expect 100% test coverage but we will be unlikely to accept Pull Requests which reduce test coverage or new features which do not include updates to the test suite.

 #### Backend Tests

 The backend test suite can be found in the `tests.py` file currently in `backend/npdfhir/tests.py`.
 The test suite can be run by navigating to the `backend` folder and running `make test` or `python manage.py test`.

 Please refer to the [Django documentation](https://docs.djangoproject.com/en/5.2/topics/testing/overview/) on testing for additional details.

 ### Coding Style and Linters

 > [!NOTE]
-> **Proposed**: `ruff` for python, `eslint` for typescript / javascript.
+> **Proposed**: Use `ruff` for python, `eslint` for typescript / javascript.
 Linter + formatter wins all debates.
-Defaults whenever possible.
+Use defaults whenever possible.

 ### Writing Issues